-We invite you to check out our new Emmy-worthy video that explains the process, and we encourage you to save the date on your calendar for a 20 minute student-led conference on November 6th.
-The first half of the day will be at JT Moore, and the second half of the day will be at Watson Grove Church in Edgehill, and your family may choose either location for a conference.
-Teachers will be sending out sign-up information after fall break.
+We encourage you to save the date on your calendar for a 20 minute student-led conference on November 8th.
+The first half of the day will be at JT Moore, and the second half of the day will be at Watson Grove Church in Edgehill; your family may choose either location for a conference.
+Teachers will be sending out sign-up information in the coming weeks.
 In the meantime, please review our frequently asked questions below.

 What if I do not feel I need a conference?
 Conferences are not required, but they’re encouraged to help students develop communication and reflection skills.
 Students are proud of their growth, and they’d like to show you their work and discuss with you their opportunities to improve.

 What if I cannot attend conferences on Nov.
 8?
 Conferences are not required, but they’re encouraged to help students develop communication and reflection skills.
 You’re welcomed to send another trusted adult with whom the student will share his/her/their work.